 At just 20 years old, Leaf is still improving his game.
 The team that drafts him will have the opportunity to mold Leaf into their system as well as help him mature on the defensive end.

 With a high offensive ceiling, it’s easy to see why teams will take a chance on the power forward.
 Leaf is projected to go late in the first round.
 If he falls to the Thunder, don’t be surprised to see Sam Presti pull the trigger on him.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!